-Microsoft has refined Excel to be able to integrate data from across varied sheets and files, letting you bring together information from diverse sources into charts and visualisations.
+Microsoft has refined Excel to be able to integrate data from across varied sheets and files, letting you bring together information from diverse sources into charts and visualizations.

-Furthermore, these sheets can be integrated with one another so that data shared across multiple locations automatically updates and links data to eliminate unnecessary data entry and maximise productivity.
+Furthermore, these sheets can be integrated with one another so that data shared across multiple locations automatically updates and links data to eliminate unnecessary data entry and maximize productivity.

-Customise without Losing Too Much Time
+Customize without Losing Too Much Time

-Following these five tips can go a long way in helping you reduce the amount of time it takes for you to create unique, customised spreadsheets.
-Excel doesn't always require extensive manual touches to do what you n spreadsneets.
+Following these five tips can go a long way in helping you reduce the amount of time it takes for you to create unique, customized spreadsheets.
 Excel doesn't always require extensive manual touches to do what you need it to accomplish.
-Instead, you can combine manually using formulas and other tools with these capabilities to quickly establish the sheets you need to organise data and make it as actionable as possible.
+Instead, you can combine manually using formulas and other tools with these capabilities to quickly establish the sheets you need to organize data and make it as actionable as possible.